Press Release: Dissolving Data Silos: Companies Need To Define a Common Data Language

 In principle, all companies strive for digital transformation.
 However, they face several business and cultural challenges in this process (see Figure 2).

 The highest rated concern, lack of communication (56 percent), is in stark contrast to another study finding with companies reporting that data and information is shared extensively between departments.
 The fact that this apparently does not really work in practice is also underpinned by the second-highest rated problem: a lack of motivation to share knowledge with others (42 percent).
-Further challenges include a lack of clear strategic goals and a lack of understanding of what these mean in practice.

 “Some learning processes can be supported bottom-up.
 However, when it comes to strategy and goals as well as the behavior of people in the company, it is clearly the managers who are called upon,” said Timm Grosser, Senior Analyst Data & Analytics at BARC and co-author of this study.